 Although this is an electronic cigarette blog, I think this is an important post for both smokers quitting and for new vapers (electronic cigarette users).

 That’s because while some vapers switch to e-cigarettes effortlessly, others struggle, and some get withdrawals symptoms (especially those using zero nicotine electronic cigarettes).

 This year I’ve heard two people complaining of mouth ulcers from vaping.
 While there may well be side effects from quitting vaping – we do that know a very small minority of people are allergic to propylene glycol, and that it can cause sore or dry throats – some reported side effects are also identical to those caused by quitting smoking.

 So here's an overview of the negative effects of quitting smoking to expect when you stop using tobacco cigarettes!

-According to the NHS site, quitting smoking leads to a change of chemicals in your body, which can in turn cause more mouth ulcers than normal.
-There are other causes, so check out the NHS page on mouth ulcers if it is a worry.
+According to guidance from the NHS, quitting smoking leads to a change of chemicals in your body, which can in turn cause more mouth ulcers than normal.
+There are other causes, so do check out the NHS page on mouth ulcers if it is a worry.

 I remember talking to an athlete in Greece who was a heavy smoker.
 She decided to quit smoking - and fainted in the street.
 (Being in Greece, her doctor recommended that she keep smoking, which I don't think you would get in the UK.)

-There’s precious little information about this on the net, so this may be a rare incidence, although other quitters have reported feeling faint.
+There's precious little information about fainting while on the net, so this may be a rare incidence, but studies have reported dizziness while trying to quit.

 Nicotine makes the brain release dopamine, helping us to feel good.
 Smoking can also help to calm us or to stimulate us (see Nicotine and Electronic Cigarettes: 10 Facts All Users Should Know.)
-So it’s not suprising that if you are getting no or less nicotine you can experience mood swings, depression and anxiety.
+So it's not surprising that if you are getting no or less nicotine you can experience mood swings, depression and anxiety.